by Marc Nieper-Wißkirchen

 where procedure

-is a Scheme expression that must
+expression is a Scheme expression that must

 evaluate to a procedure accepting as many arguments as there

-are cfg term
+are cfg terms in

-CFG term.
+the execute CFG term.
 When the forward control

-flow through the CFG reaches an execute
+flow through the CFG reaches an execute CFG block,

 this procedure is called and should tail-call one of its